openebs/website/docs/main/faqs/faqs.md

 [Go to top](#top)

-### Why do Replicated Storage pods show high levels of CPU utilization when there is little or no I/O being processed?
+### Why do Replicated Storage's IO engine pods show high levels of CPU utilization when there is little or no I/O being processed?

 Replicated Storage has been designed so as to be able to leverage the peformance capabilities of contemporary high-end solid-state storage devices.
 A significant aspect of this is the selection of a polling based I/O service queue, rather than an interrupt driven one.
-This minimises the latency introduced into the data path but at the cost of additional CPU utilization by the "reactor" - the poller operating at the heart of the Replicated Storage pod.
-When Replicated Storage pods have been deployed to a cluster, it is expected that these daemonset instances will make full utilization of their CPU allocation, even when there is no I/O load on the cluster.
-This is simply the poller continuing to operate at full speed, waiting for I/O. For the same reason, it is recommended that when configuring the CPU resource limits for the Replicated Storage daemonset, only full, not fractional, CPU limits are set; fractional allocations will also incur additional latency, resulting in a reduction in overall performance potential.
+This minimizes the latency introduced into the data path but at the cost of additional CPU utilization by the "reactor" - the poller operating at the heart of the Replicated Storage's IO engine pod.
+When the IO engine pod is deployed on a cluster, it is expected that these daemonset instances will make full utilization of their CPU allocation, even when there is no I/O load on the cluster.
+This is simply the poller continuing to operate at full speed, waiting for I/O. For the same reason, it is recommended that when configuring the CPU resource limits for the IO engine daemonset, only full, not fractional, CPU limits are set; fractional allocations will also incur additional latency, resulting in a reduction in overall performance potential.
 The extent to which this performance degradation is noticeable in practice will depend on the performance of the underlying storage in use, as well as whatvever other bottlenecks/constraints may be present in the system as cofigured.

 [Go to top](#top)